-Having to dismiss an employee isn't fun — but sometimes it's the only option.
+Having to dismiss an employee isn't pleasant — but sometimes it's the only option.

 Following the right process can ease the stress of the situation, and help to ensure that you don't end up with a personal grievance case.